- General Information

 - Weather forecasts;

 - Specific-area road conditions, such as downed power lines, flooding, tree debris or other conditions that make travel unsafe

 - Building conditions, such as whether schools have power and heat/cooling;

 - Parking lot conditions;

 - The ability or feasibility of diesel-powered school buses being able to operate at extremely cold temperatures (at extremely low temperatures, diesel does not burn efficiently and buses may not start).

 Who makes the decision?

-The superintendent is responsible for the final decision based on the above factors and recommendations from district staff.
-With the advice of the district’s Weather Team and emergency agencies, the superintendent will make a timely decision whether to close schools.
+The Superintendent is responsible for the final decision based on the above factors and recommendations from district staff.
+With the advice of the district’s Emergency Response Team and other emergency management agencies, the Superintendent will make a timely decision whether to close schools.

 When is the decision made?